Royal Caribbean delays cruise ship return from maintenance work and shortens next sailing

 You'll find a lot of onboard activities on Royal Caribbean's Adventure of the Seas, beginning with the pool deck.

-Kids will enjoy Splashaway Bay water park, which has mini slides, a drench bucket, geysers, and lots of area to run around.
+Kids will enjoy Splashaway Bay water park, which has mini slides, a drench bucket, geysers, and lots of areas to run around.

-On the back half of the pool deck, there are the Perfect Storm waterslides, which has twin racer slides.
+On the back half of the pool deck, there are the Perfect Storm waterslides, which have twin racer slides.

 Rock climbing wall on Adventure of the Seas